yuanqing/cuba/README.md

 { id: 3, name: 'baz' }
 ```

+With the API, we can also do `const array = await spreadsheet.query('select *')` to get an array of results.

 ## Configuration

 Some quick set up is needed before we can start querying our spreadsheet.
 There are two methods: